Measuring Power Generation of Solar Panels on a Satellite

 Solar Panel View: Aqua

 By default, the Solar Panel tool uses the scenario Analysis Period as the Data interval Start and Stop Times.
-You are interested in analyzing changes in power that occur when the sun is closest or furthest away during the year.
+You are interested in analyzing changes in power that occur when the sun is closest and farthest away during the year.
 Analyzing the entire year in one shot could take quite some time.
-To speed up the analysis, we will set the time step to one hour.
-Let's begin.
+To speed up the analysis, set the time step to one hour.

 1. Set the following options in the Data section: